-Figure 2: Example of second type task, with close relations to first type tasks

-This question can be solved using at least two different techniques: $\tau_I$ Using the fact that the change in velocity determines the acceleration, and thereby the force and the work (Utilizing Newton 2. law and the equation: $E = F \cdot \Delta s$ , where F is the force and $\Delta s$ is the displacement) When the work done by the force on the object is positive, it means that energy is transferred to the object, and vice versa.
-Another technique $\tau_2$ , is to consider more directly the velocity as a function of the kinetic energy of the object.
+Figure 2: Example of second type task, with close relations to first type tasks and the equation: $\mathbf{\Phi} = \mathbf{\Phi} \Delta s$, where F is the force and Δs is the displacement) When the work done by the force on the object is positive, it means that energy is transferred to the object, and vice versa.
+Another technique τ_2 , is to consider more directly the velocity as a function of the kinetic energy of the object.
 If the velocity increases, the kinetic energy increases (and by the work-energy theorem, the work done on the object must have been positive).
-The technology $\theta$ associated with the two techniques involves a discourse in which work is seen as a mode of transfer between forms of energy, and mechanics of rigid objects provides the theory $\Theta$ , otherwise there would not have been such a direct link between work and kinetic energy (Jewett Jr, 2008).
+The technology θ associated with the two techniques involves a discourse in which work is seen as a mode of transfer between forms of energy, and mechanics of rigid objects provides the theory Θ , otherwise there would not have been such a direct link between work and kinetic energy (Jewett Jr, 2008).